signum-network/phoenix/web/angular-wallet/README.md

 Just run `npm run release`

-This skript automates the following steps:
+This script automates the following steps:
 - Bumps to a new semantic version
 - creates and pushes a tag in format `desktop-[semversion]`
 - Builds Win, MacOS and Linux executables